 Filtered drinking water is available on camp.
 Please bring a refillable bottle with you to minimise plastic waste.

 You’ll need to be a minimum of 18 years old to participate in this trip.

 You must have both PADI Open Water and Advanced Open Water Dive Certification or equivalent to participate in this programme.
-PADI diving courses can be completed at the research centre through our PADI Diving School, but you’ll need to complete the PADI E-learning portion of the training prior to arrival in Madagascar as access to WIFI is limited.
+While PADI diving courses can be completed at the research centre (through our PADI Diving School), we recommend that you complete the course in advance as undertaking it during your stay will mean you have less time to get involved with the volunteer programme.
+If you decide to complete your PADI at the research centre anyway, you'll need to finish the E-learning portion of the training prior to arrival in Madagascar as access to WIFI is limited at the centre.

 Contact us if you would like to add the PADI Open Water and Advanced Open Water Dive Certification to your booking.